tqandrade/snmp-fiberhome/README.md

 ## getBasicOnuInfo()

 **Description:** Searches for a ONU in OLT based on mac address.
 The ONU must be authorized.
 NOTE: The input parameters `slot` and `pon` are not required, but their use will make the search faster.
-On success, returns an object containing basic ONU information, otherwise returns `null`.
+On success, returns an object containing basic ONU information, otherwise returns `false`.

 **Function signature:**